 The Best of British Jazz from the BBC Jazz Club Vol.9, 2002 CD Upbeat Jazz URCD 183, Track 14

-Disley’s all-string quintet (with violinist Dick Powell) is then showcased on 4 songs, Diz and his band of semi-pros played every Thursday at Bert Niblett’s London’s Club Django.
-In his band were Nevil Skrimshire and Denny Purssord on guitars, Dick Powell on violin and Timmy Mahn on bass
+Disley’s all-string Quintet (with violinist Dick Powell) is then showcased on 4 songs, Diz and his band of semi-pros played every Thursday at Bert Niblett’s London’s Club Django.
+In his Band were Nevil Skrimshire & Denny Purssord on Guitars, Dick Powell on Violin and Timmy Mahn on bass

 Annie – Dicks surviving daughter still retains his Violin

-Hi my name is John and I am a guitarist now in my 50s.
-I was thinking of my old English school mates, one of which was Stephen Powell, the son of Dick Powell.
+Hi, my name is John and I am a Guitarist now in my 50s.
+I was thinking of my old English School mates, one of whom was Stephen Powell, the son of Dick Powell.
 During the recording of ‘Maggie May & Reason To Believe‘ with Rod Stewart in 1971 he lived with his family in Ducklington, Oxfordshire, near Witney where I lived until moving to Australia in 1972.
-To my knowledge Dick died of a Cerebral Haemorrhage not long after the recording sessions with Rod Stewart.
-I remember Stephen telling me Dick only got 10 pounds for the violin on Reason to Believe which I remember because I thought muso’s where meant to be rolling in money, and I thought he deserved better.
+To my knowledge, Dick died of a Cerebral Haemorrhage not long after the Recording Sessions with Rod Stewart.
+I remember Stephen telling me Dick only got £10 for the Violin contribution on Reason to Believe which I remember because I thought Muso’s where meant to be rolling in money, and I thought he deserved better.
 Stephen was a really kind kid, we were only 13 at the time. and he had one sister who I never met.
-I have a vivid memory of a ride on Stephen’s BSA Bantam 125, my first, which eventually led me to getting into motorbikes here in Australia.
-I lost contact with Stephen in 1972 and have never seen or talked to him since, he used to lend me his tape recorder as I was already very much into music.
-Stephen was very generous and although I never met his dad imagine he got his good nature from him.
+I have a vivid memory of a ride on Stephen’s BSA Bantam 125, my 1st, which eventually led me to get into Motorbikes here in Australia.
+I lost contact with Stephen in 1972 and have never seen or talked to him since he used to lend me his Tape Recorder as I was already very much into music.
+Stephen was very generous and although I never met his Dad imagine he got his good nature from him.
 The house, as I remember was an old stone building that had been converted, and was fairly large.
-I came from a pretty poor family and I thought it so cool that Stephen had his own field to ride in and several motor-bikes.
-Anyway I thought I’d drop you a line as I stumbled across your site whilst looking at muso’s I’ve played with.
-It’s like a family tree but with muso’s.
-I’ve also been looking at band’s associated with manager’s including Don Arden.
+I came from a pretty poor family and I thought it so cool that Stephen had his own field to ride in and several Motor-bikes.
+Anyway, I thought I’d drop you a line as I stumbled across your website whilst looking at Muso’s I’ve played with.
+It’s like a family tree but with Muso’s.
+I’ve also been looking at Band’s associated with manager’s including Don Arden.
 So many of their lives ended in poverty & early death.
-The Small Faces were badly ripped off, especially Steve Marriott who was of course replaced by Rod Stewart, hence my finding this site while researching the musician’s who played with him, including Dick Powell.
+The Small Faces were badly ripped off, especially Steve Marriott who was of course replaced by Rod Stewart, hence my finding this Site while researching the Musician’s who played with him, including Dick Powell.
 Regards John C.

-A ghost hunt expedition by the site editor for Dick Powell revealed no direct traces of him in the 2 Church burial grounds and a trip along the Windrush Path did not reveal any signs.
-Things happen with Planning Authorities and Old Properties, yet no memories lingered of him at the more popular of the 2 pubs in the village.
-Annie the youngest family member said it was Windrush Farm and that he converted the farm buildings.
-Dick could have been active as a muso in the Oxford, Standlake, and Abingdon Areas and also as an Architect – Richard Powell Associates.
+A ghost hunt Expedition by the Website Editor for Dick Powell revealed no direct traces of him in the 2 Church burial grounds and a trip along the Windrush Path did not reveal any direct signs of a Mill other than one named after a Meal Mill.
+Things happen with Planning Authorities & Old Properties, yet no memories lingered of him at the more popular of the 2 Pubs in the village.
+Annie the youngest family member said it was Windrush Farm and that he converted the Farm buildings.
+Dick could have been active as a Muso in the Oxford, Standlake, & Abingdon Areas and also as an Architect – Richard Powell Associates.
 40 years can be a long time in either field.

 At the White Bear – Session